 Even though the exact cause of PCOS hasn’t been discovered, certain factors play a role in its occurrence.
 These include:

-Excess Insulin in the Body:
+- Excess Insulin in the Body

 Complications that arise from PCOS may include:

-- Gestational diabetes that is linked to pregnancy.
+- Gestational diabetes associated with pregnancy.

-- Premature birth or even miscarriage.
+- Premature labor or miscarriage.

 - Sleep apnea

-- Depression, anxiety and eating disorders
+- Mood disorders, anxiety, and eating disorders

 PCOS Treatment and Diagnosis